 (probably not needed, comparing KWA100 with Vidar is just not worth my time)

 Keep in mind, most people will probably be happy with Vidar.
 Schiit has a cult following.
-It’s just I have mINT + fairly transparent pair of speakers in my possession.
+It’s just I have mINT + very good speakers in my possession.
 And It’s not like I can get rid of Vidar easily.
 I was looking at one of McIntosh cheaper integrated amps.
 I love integrated amps.
 No cable clutters.
 Now that I own a complete set of Schiit 2-channel speaker set-up, I may regret the decision not to go for an integrated amp.

 I think Schiit is very good at marketing.
 They are competent production managers but you can find a good production manager if you look seriously.
 How come their price are so cheap?
-Have you ever looked at their products solder joints, how nicely they put together the products, and their smaller units build quality?
+Have you ever looked at their products solder joints, how they put together most of their products, and their smaller units build quality?
 Do it.
 I have, some have and they are not impressed.

 I’m not a fan of Jason’s creations.
 His amps can be hit and miss.
 His Jotunheim sounds mediocre (try A/B vs. Gilmore Lite, if this surprises you, if you have the chance at a local meet, try comparing Ragnarok vs. Gilmore Lite!).
 His Valhalla 2 sounds decent but not great with a high impedance headphone.
 But I did love my Lyr 1.